Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Theory

 The second parameterization of $F$ is the following discrete distribution:

 for some set of unique scalars $\mu_1 < \mu_2 < \dots < \mu_K$.
 Note that by letting $K \rightarrow \infty$ this discrete CDF can approximate any piecewise-continuous CDF to arbitrary accuracy.
-In this setting, we have that both uniform allocation and \succhalv output a $\nu_{\widehat{i}}$ that is within the top $\frac{ \log(1/\delta) }{n}$ fraction of the $K$ arms with probability at least $1-\delta$ if their budgets are sufficiently large.
-Thus, if $n \simeq q^{-1} \log(1/\delta)$ and the measurement budgets of the uniform allocation (Equation \ref{eq:unif_budget}) and \succhalv (Equation \ref{eq:succ_halv_loose}) satisfy
+In particular, this model can have multiple means take the same value so that $\alpha$ mass is on $\mu_1$ and $1-\alpha$ mass is on $\mu_2 > \mu_1$, capturing the stochastic infinite-armed bandit model of \cite{jamieson2016power}.
+In this setting, both uniform allocation and \succhalv output a $\nu_{\hat{\imath}}$ that is within the top $\frac{ \log(1/\delta) }{n}$ fraction of the $K$ arms with probability at least $1-\delta$ if their budgets are sufficiently large.
+Thus, let $q>0$ be such that $n \simeq q^{-1} \log(1/\delta)$.
+Then, if the measurement budgets of the uniform allocation (Equation \ref{eq:unif_budget}) and \succhalv (Equation \ref{eq:succ_halv_loose}) satisfy